raspberrypi/linux/Documentation/admin-guide/vga-softcursor.rst

 second parameter
 	selects character attribute bits you want to change (by simply XORing them with the value of this parameter).
-On standard VGA, the high four bits specify background and the low four the foreground.
+On standard VGA, the high four bits specify the background and the low four the foreground.
 In both groups, low three bits set color (as in normal color codes used by the console) and the most significant one turns on highlight (or sometimes blinking -- it depends on the configuration